Parenting for Anxious Children: Easy Self-Paced Program that Brings Big Change

 anxiety tips Sep 12, 2024

-Did you know that anxiety among children has nearly doubled in recent years?
-According to a meta-analysis, 20.5% of youth worldwide now struggle with anxiety symptoms.
-That’s 1 in 5 kids!
-Today, I want to share some practical strategies to help your child understand and articulate their feelings of anxiety, especially if they are hard to engage.
+Anxiety among children has nearly doubled in recent years.
+According to a recent meta-analysis, around 20.5% of youth worldwide now experience anxiety symptoms.
+That’s roughly 1 in 5 kids.

 Continue Reading...